gantners/CarND-Behavioral-Cloning-P3/README.md

 Creating recovery images from off track on the road again was in my set not necessary for track one.
 Instead i cherry picked good steering angles for the weak spots and added them to the training data.

+To prevent biasing of bad angles like zero, ones or lots of the same steering angles sequentially i added a queue of 5 which discards the same values after the fifth same appearance.
+Also I set the threshold of zeroes to a maximum of the second highest other steering angle which lead to the following final steering histogram:

+![Steering histogram][image9]

 To augment the data set, i randomly flipped the images and measurements as well as shifted them vertically or taking left or right camera image instead of center images. when taking left or right camera images, the steering angle has been corrected by a value of 0.25 for right images and -0.25 for left images.